gaamiranda/Claude-Checker/README.md

 - Built with SwiftUI for macOS
 - Uses SF Symbols for iconography
-- Inspired by the need to keep track of Claude usage limits
+- Cursor API documentation from [CodexBar](https://github.com/steipete/CodexBar)

 ---

-**Note:** This is an unofficial app and is not affiliated with Anthropic.
+**Note:** This is an unofficial app and is not affiliated with Anthropic or Cursor.
 Claude is a trademark of Anthropic.